 Our durable Jeans Rugs are tightly woven from a variety of cotton and denim strips originating from the international fashion industry.
 Jeans are originally designed to withstand more wear than ordinary cotton.
 Our Jeans Rugs are therefore virtually indestructible while having a raw and casual look.
 The models Jeans / White and Patchwork combines the strength and look of denim with a graphically simple expression from fields of cotton.
 To ensure the strength of the rug, the edges of the cotton fields are woven with shirt material as it is less likely to fray compared to ordinary cotton.

-AVAILABLE SOON - A Jute Rug from Rug Solid consist of combination of leftover leather from the fashion industry and the natural plant fiber jute.
+New! - A Jute Rug from Rug Solid consist of a combination of leftover leather from the fashion industry and the natural plant fiber jute.
 As with our leather rugs, the remains are frugally selected, cut, and woven together in hand - here in conjunction with jute fibers.
 Jute, also known as the "golden fiber", is a sustainable, durable and 100% naturally degradable fiber that complies with our values of sustainable design.